Warfare and Conquest

 - Joshua 23:12-13: "if you turn back, and join the survivors of these nations left here among you, and intermarry with them, so that you marry their women and they yours, know assuredly that the Lord your God will not continue to drive out these nations before you; but they shall be a snare and a trap for you..."

 - In 1 Sam 15:2-4 we read, "‘I will punish the Amalekites for what they did in opposing the Israelites when they came up out of Egypt.
 Now go and attack Amalek, and utterly destroy all that they have; do not spare them, but kill both man and woman, child and infant, ox and sheep, camel and donkey."
 In 15:8 we read that Saul "utterly destroyed all the people with the edge of the sword" and in 15:33 "Samuel hewed Agag in pieces."
-However the Amalekites show up again later in 1 Sam 27:8 when King David is attacking them.
-Also see 30:1-18, and even 500 years later in Esther 3:1 (Haman was an Agagite, a descendant of the Amalekite king Agag).
+However the Amalekites show up again later in 1 Sam 27:8 and King David leaves "neither man nor woman alive."
+But they're alive again in 30:1-18, in 1 Chron 4:43 during the reign of Hezekiah, and even 500 years later in Esther 3:1 (Haman was an Agagite, a descendant of the Amalekite king Agag).
 This means Agag's people were not literally "utterly destroyed" and the language must be non-literal.

 Finally, consider that the Canaanites were condemned for killing their children by fire for sacrifices.
 (Lev 18:24-30, Deut 12:31, Deut 18:9-10, 2 Chron 28:3) It would be inconsistent if Israel was then commanded to prevent and avenge child sacrifice by killing the children who were to be sacrificed.